FireLemons/portfolio/docs/casa.md

  - generate reports from data stored in the app
  - allow monitoring of cases and volunteers by supervisors

+App Specific Terminology

+ - **casa case** represents a youth
+ - **case contact** represents time spent working on a case.
+Typically involves contacting a person
+ - **emancipaton** the transitioning process for a youth leaving the CASA program
+ - **transition** a youth transitioning out of the CASA program

 ### App Archetecture
 #### Backend
 The main framework for RubyForGood's CASA is ruby on rails.
 Some major rails dependencies that define the app are: